 The Herfindahl-Hirschman Index is an index that measures the market concentration of an industry.
 A highly concentrated industry is one where only a few players in the industry hold a large percentage of the market share, leading to a near-monopolistic situation.
 A low degree of concentration means that the industry is closer to a perfect competition scenario, where many firms of more or less equal size share the market.

 The Herfindahl-Hirschman Index is used to monitor the potential impact of mergers and acquisitions on an industry.
 It is a quantitative measure that regulators can cite to veto an M&A transaction.
 Conversely, companies can include the index in their M&A proposals to indicate that the merger would not lead to a monopolistic market.
-The lower an HHI is, the more power consumers hold in that industry.
+The lower the HHI is, the more power consumers hold in that industry.
 Thus, prices are usually lower, and company margins compressed.

 How is the Herfindahl-Hirschman Index (HHI) Calculated?

 To calculate the Herfindahl-Hirschman Index, we take the percentage market share of each firm in an industry, square that number, and then add all the squares together.
 The formula to calculate Herfindahl-Hirschman Index is as follows:

 S1, S2, etc… – refers to the percentage market share that various companies hold in the given industry

 Herfindahl-Hirschman Index Scale

 The Herfindahl-Hirschman Index ranges from 1 (least concentrated) to 10,000 (most concentrated).
-The 10,000 figure comes from a theoretical scenario where there is only one company operating in the industry with 100% of the market share.
+The 10,000 figure comes from a theoretical scenario where there is only one company operating in the industry, with 100% of the market share.
 According to the U.S. Department of Justice, an HHI of less than 1,500 represents an industry with low market concentration.
 An HHI ranging between 1,500 and 2,500 represents moderate concentration.
-HHI values of more than 2,500 represents a highly concentrated industry.
+HHI values of more than 2,500 represent a highly concentrated industry.
 The graphic below illustrates this classification: